 However, there are specific situations where certain services are taxable.
 For instance, taxable services are:

-SaaS is not taxable in the state of Georgia.
+SaaS is taxable in the state of Vermont.

-Now that you’ve got a handle on when sales tax nexus applies and which products are taxable in Georgia, the next important step is getting your Georgia Seller’s Permit, also known as a sales tax permit.
+Now that you’ve got a handle on when sales tax nexus applies and which products are taxable in Vermont, the next important step is getting your Vermont Seller’s Permit, also known as a sales tax permit.

 Ensure you have specific information on hand when registering for a seller’s permit, including, but not limited to: